gmcn/ulster_residential/wp-content/plugins/block-bad-queries/readme.txt

 __Full question:__ "Except most of the rules overlapping, is it counter productive (site slowing down for example, potential conflicts, bugs) or is there any risks using 6G/7G Firewall + BBQ at the same time?"

 __Answer:__ It's fine to run both BBQ and 6G/7G Firewall at the same time.
-Both firewalls are super fast, so they won’t slow things down.
+Both firewalls are super fast, so they won't slow things down.
 In other words the two firewalls play well together.
 The only downside is that some of the rules will be redundant, but there should be no negative impact on performance.
 The upside is that you get extra protection when using both, as there are variations in the firewall rules and patterns, etc.

 **Do you offer any other security plugins?**